gauriladdad/smartTVApp/README.md

 2. then run - package.bat.
 This will generate the player.zip from bin folder.
 Make sure your build is succesful in step 1.
 3. Where package is loaded, alongside copy the file - www/widgetlist.xml.

-	* DO NOT change widgestlist file name,
+⋅⋅*DO NOT change widgestlist file name,
-	* Do not forget to update <download> tag inside the file and replace IP with your machine's IP.
+⋅⋅*Do not forget to update <download> tag inside the file and replace IP with your machine's IP.

 4. Start a server (I have used MAMP for testing) and point it to where player.zip is located.
 5. On your samsung TV - login as developer.
 Point the device to your IP and sync the application.

 You application should now load on TV and its ready to play.

+### Debug the application using weinre -

+Start weinre server with command

+weinre --boundHost <YOUR_MACHINE_IP> --httpPort 8080 --deathTimeout=90 --verbose --readTimeout=0

+To view the logs: http://YOUR_MACHINE_IP:8080/client/

+YOUR_MACHINE_IP - it's the same IP provided in <download> tag in widgetlist.xml file.